 A candidate search shall be completed within 12 months of its initiation.
 If necessary, an interim or termed appointment can be made to temporarily fill the position while the search is conducted.

-No individual shall should serve in an interim or termed position for a period of more than 12 months.
+No individual shall should shall serve in an interim or termed position for a period of more than 12 months.
 It is preferable that sitting interims resign prior to seeking the permanent position, especially if they have served more than 12 months in the interim position.

 Interim or termed appointments should also involve a local search process, and a search committee to review applicants and make a rapid recommendation as appropriate.